Udit-singh/Udit-singh/README.md

 </a>

 - [] I'm a Computer Science student.
-- 🌱 I’m currently learning Dart, GraphQL.
+- 🌱 I’m currently learning Dart, React.
 - 👀 I’m looking to collaborate on Open Source Projects.
 - 🌟 Campus ambassador at Techfest IIT Bombay.
 - 🌟 Flutter Developer at ACM Ciet.